Ennistymon House

-Ennistymon House (sometimes also Ennistimon House) was a former country house in the village of Ennistymon, County Clare in Ireland.
-Built on the elevated site of a medieval castle it has now been incorporated into the Falls Hotel.
+Ennistymon House, sometimes known as Ennistimon House, is a former country house in the village of Ennistymon, County Clare in Ireland.
+Built on the elevated site of a medieval castle, the 18th century house is now in use as a hotel.
+The hotel, the Falls Hotel, is owned by members of the McCarthy family.

 History

 In 1564 the O'Briens of Thomond acquired a castle in a wooded estate by the Cullenagh river, on the western outskirts of what is now the town of Ennistymon.
 This castle was known as the "middle house", being situated between the other O'Brien castles at nearby Dough and Glann.
 It is uncertain who had originally built the castle, possibly Sir Domhnall (Donald) O'Brien or Donough MacDonall O'Conor of Corcomroe.
 Sir Domhnall was made Governor of Clare in 1576 and his son, Sir Turlough O'Brien, High Sheriff of Clare in 1578.
 Next to Dromoland Castle, this was the most important seat of the family.

 In 1619 Sir Turlough was said to own the castle, the town and some 360 acres of land in the district.
 In 1656 he let the castle to Neptune Blood, the uncle of Thomas Blood, and in 1659 to Edward Fitzgerald.

 In 1703 the site was described as having a castle with a two-storey house attached.
 In early 1712 the property was leased to Christopher O'Brien, whose son Edward (or Edmund) demolished much of the old castle in 1754.
 The new Georgian house was described in Weir's Houses of Clare as "A gable-ended, eighteenth century, two-storey, seven bay house over a basement, on a mound facing east towards the Ennistymon falls, with a central one-bay pedimented breakfront, containing a side and fan-lit front door, and a lunette above the second storey window… A yard and stabling stood some distance to the north-west."

 In 1786, the house was referred to as Innistymond, the seat of Edward O'Brien.